mwaylabs/relution-client-security/README.md

 ````

 ###User Information
-the Userservice will be filled in after succesfully Login available Methods check the [documentation](http://mwaylabs.github.io/relution-client-security).
+The user service will be filled in after succesfully login available methods.
+Check the [documentation](http://mwaylabs.github.io/relution-client-security).

 ###Available Translation Keys
 ````